wuzzapcom/toussaint/README.md

 # Toussaint

 Toussaint is a project for tracking sales in Playstation Store.
-It provides an universal backend with single frontend: telegram bot.
+It provides an universal backend with single frontend telegram bot.
 But new frontends will appear in future.

 ## Deploy